Marius Marin

-Marius Mihai Marin (/ro/; born 30 August 1998) is a Romanian professional footballer who plays as a midfielder for Serie A club Pisa and the Romania national team.
+Marius Mihai Marin (/ro/; born 30 August 1998) is a Romanian professional footballer who plays as a midfielder for UAE Pro League club Al-Nasr and the Romania national team.

 Marin moved to Italy at age 18, when Sassuolo transferred him from his hometown side ASU Politehnica Timișoara.
 After three years under contract with the Neroverdi, during which he was loaned out to Catanzaro and Pisa, he decided to sign for the latter club on a permanent basis.

 Internationally, Marin represented Romania at under-21 and under-23 levels, before making his full debut in a 2–0 win over Liechtenstein in September 2021.
 He was selected in the squad for UEFA Euro 2024, where they won their group and reached the round of 16.

 Club career

 Early career

 ACS Poli Timișoara head coach Dan Alexa gave Marin his senior debut on 23 May 2015, aged 16, in a 5–0 thrashing of Unirea Tărlungeni in the Liga II championship.
 The following season, Marin moved to ASU Politehnica Timișoara—the other club founded after the dissolution of the original FC Politehnica—and participated with it in the third league, which they went on win.

 In late August 2016, Marin moved abroad to Sassuolo after training in Italy for one month.
 Upon turning 18, he signed a four-year contract and spent his first season with the Primavera side.
 For the 2017–18 campaign, he joined Catanzaro on loan in the Serie C.